 Did you know that the symptoms of toxicity in the body are almost identical to those of fibromyalgia?
 A few examples are pain, stiffness, painful joints, headaches, digestive issues, allergies, skin problems, weight gain, fatigue, insomnia, depression, anxiety, and brain fog.

-Knowing this you might come to the conclusion that exposure to toxins are the underlying cause of your symptoms.
-You may then decide that it’s time to cleanse your body.
+Knowing this you might conclude that toxins are causing your symptoms, and so it’s time for a cleanse.
 But before you do, consider that the average home contains well over 500 toxins, most of them you can’t see, smell, or taste.

-Now, I know that don’t have much energy to spare.
-Just the thought of rearranging our homes makes most of us feel tired.
-That’s why I came up with a simple home cleansing strategy that will help you remove most toxins for the least amount of work.
+Now, I know that most people are not at all excited about cleaning.
+That’s why I came up with a simple strategy that will help you remove the most toxins for the least amount of work.

-The Pareto principle, also known as the 80/20 rule, states that for many outcomes, roughly 80% of consequences come from 20% of causes.
-It’s names after Italian economist Vilfredo Pareto, who noted that approximately 80% of the land in Italy was owned by 20% of the population.
-Here are a few more examples:
+The Pareto principle, also known as the 80/20 rule, states that roughly 80% of results come from roughly 20% of causes.
+Here are a few examples:

 20% of factories cause 80% of pollution